stormpath/stormpath-documentation/source/auth_n.rst

   This would create a Factor and a challenge with the default message.

-  If you wanted to specify a custom message instead, you would need :
+  If you wanted to specify a custom message instead, you would need:

   .. literalinclude:: code/python/authentication/mfa_create_and_challenge_message.py
     :language: python